ionos-cloud/sdk-java/README.md

 	Bugs & feature requests can be open on the repository issues: https://github.com/ionos-cloud/sdk-java/issues/new/choose

  - Can I contribute to the Java SDK?
-    Pur SDKs are automatically generated using OpenAPI Generator and don’t support manual changes.
+    Our SDKs are automatically generated using OpenAPI Generator and don’t support manual changes.
 If you need changes please open an issue and we’ll try to take care of it.